jadijadi/lpic1book/content/1061_install_and_configure_x11.md

 EndSection
 ```

 These are modules.
-For example `glx` takes care of 3d graphical effects.
-We are asking X server to load so called modules.
+For example `glx` takes care of 3d graphical effects and we are asking X to load it alongside others.

-Next we have to define our `InputDevice`s:
+Here are the `InputDevice`s:

 ```text
 Section "InputDevice"